itzTriplett/Esp8266Server/README.md

 ## Coding Your Web Server

-3. Next create a void setup function and write in the above code to start the connection to your network
+3. Next create a void setup function and paste in the below code to start the connection to your network

 ```ino
 void setup()